 Several ways to lower your A1C levels

 There are a number of ways to get your A1C down.
 Taking medication is one way, but lifestyle measures are also effective.
-Here’s a list of what can work..
+Here is a list of what can work..

 What and how much you eat is a large factor in what affects your blood sugar and, in turn, affects your A1C.
-There’s a lot of controversy about the best “diet” for diabetes and there’s no shortfall of arguments on the topic.
+There is a lot of controversy about the best “diet” for diabetes and there is no shortfall of arguments on the topic.
 Although, know there is no one specific “diet” that will work for everyone.
 Even with popular belief, the American Diabetes Association does not prescribe any one type of an eating plan.
-In fact, they say many different kinds of eating habits, including lower carb, vegetarian, DASH and Mediterranean can be very beneficial.
+In fact, they say many kinds of eating habits, including lower carb, vegetarian, DASH and Mediterranean can be greatly beneficial.
 A good way to figure this all out is to see a certified dietitian, preferably one who is experienced in working with diabetics.
 Your medical provider can give you a referral to meet with a dietitian.
 Meanwhile, consider the following for lowering your A1C levels:

 Getting into a routine of eating three meals a day, plus some additional snacks, is an effective way to get started on controlling A1C levels.
-Additionally, trying to keep a consistent schedule for eating your meals each day will make it easier to control your blood sugars.
-It's important to not skip any meals or set back eating your meals as much as possible.
+Additionally, trying to keep a consistent schedule for eating your meals each day will make it easier to control your blood sugar.
+It is important to not skip any meals or set back eating your meals as much as possible.

 2. Watch portions